 In a very similar way to working in Plymouth, I had no preconceived idea of what I was going to produce in Austin, bar that it would relate to music.
 I began researching scenes that acted as a counter to Country and Blues music, which is the mainstay in the city and Texas.
 Through this, I came across the Motards, an Austin punk band from the 1990s and a seven-inch cover that showed the band’s members pissing on a statue of Stevie Ray Vaughn – and that one image said a lot.
 Not long after coming across this, I met the city archivist, who happened to be keyed into the early Austin punk scene.
 By the end of our conversation he’d given me a list of names and contacts for people he thought I should meet, and the project grew from there into a temporary archive reflecting the various waves of Austin punk, hardcore, post punk and DIY from the late ’70s onwards, and a two-channel film.

-Figure 7:
+Figure 7: these are the days.
+Archive material collected for exhibition in Austin, Texas 2008.
+Photograph by Sarah Greene Reed.

 The archive developed out of many dialogues with people involved in the scene.
 As I met with them, they’d often pull out boxes and carrier bags from garages and attics filled with amazing posters, flyers and fanzines.
 The more I saw, the more the idea of gathering it together in one place seemed like an important thing to do.
 Partly this was because of the volume of material I was seeing, but also that some of it was getting neglected.
 The act of establishing the archive also directly led to, and contextualized, the film work, which focused on how the ideals of the older scene had effected younger generations.

-Figure 8:
+Figure 8: these are the days.
+Archive exhibition, Austin, Texas 2008.
+Photograph by Sarah Greene Reed.

 People were very generous giving up their time and digging-out ephemera.
 From members of bands such as the Big Boys, Huns, Re*Cords, Offenders, Hickoids, Buffalo Gals to gig-goers, roadies and creators of fanzines like as Sluggo!, Contempo Culture, Xiphoid Process and Geek Weekly.
 As a consequence, I got to know Tim Kerr, artist and former guitarist in the Big Boys and Poison13.
 Tim and his wife Beth were an important sounding-board whilst I was working on the project, especially in terms of grappling with the views of some sections of the early Austin punk and hardcore scene who derided the younger scene as a formulaic, unoriginal re-hash of what had already passed.
 Even the local newspaper, the Austin Chronicle, was asking these questions in 1982: